 What the patient can do

-- Talk to the doctor about your seizures.
-Bring the person who saw your seizure to the doctor with you to answer the doctor’s questions about it.
+- Talk to your cancer team about your seizures.
+Bring the person who saw your seizure with you to answer any questions about it.

 - Take anti-seizure medicines as prescribed.

 What caregivers can do

 - Keep the patient safe.
 If a seizure starts while the patient is in bed or on a chair, cradle the patient in your arms to keep them from falling to the floor and hitting their head.

 - Stay with the patient.